jsis/jsconf.is/app/templates/pages/_callforspeakers.md

 There are about a million reasons why *you* don’t consider yourself a speaker. **We are here to prove you wrong**.
 We are here to help you to develop or hone the skills you need to deliver a great presentation.

 * We can connect you with experienced speakers to help prepare your submission.
 * We can review and give advice on your slide deck.
-If you're not feeling creative, just use our [Keynote or PowerPoint](https://github.com/jsconf/presentation-templates/downloads) templates.
+If you're not feeling creative, just use our <a target='_blank' href="https://github.com/jsconf/presentation-templates/downloads">Keynote or PowerPoint</a> templates.
 * If you need practice giving talks, get in touch.
 We can hook you up with local groups so you can practice in front of a friendly crowd.

 Get in touch: [team@jsconf.is](mailto:team@jsconf.is) (just don’t use this to submit a proposal).

-If you need more encouragement, check out our great friend Tiffany's site [We Are All Awesome](http://weareallaweso.me/) that aims to convince you to speak at a conference.
+If you need more encouragement, check out our great friend Tiffany's site <a target='_blank' href="http://weareallaweso.me/">[We Are All Awesome]</a> that aims to convince you to speak at a conference.

 ## Guidelines